AniketKarode/my-cart/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App'
+This is an E-commerce application built using ReactJS.

 You need to install the node to run this React App